 Importantly, North Carolina is a contributory negligence state, meaning you may be barred from compensation if you were in any way negligent in contributing to the accident.

-For example, if you were in a car accident and it was found that eating or drinking contributed, you would likely be considered negligent and could potentially be denied compensation.
+For example, if you were in a car accident, and it was found that eating or drinking contributed, you could very well be considered negligent and denied potential compensation.
 Even worse, you could face legal action.

 So, is eating and driving illegal?
-No, but it is certainly unsafe and you could potentially be held liable if you contributed to an accident even a little.
+No, but it is certainly safer not to, and you could potentially be held liable if you contributed to an accident.